HendrikPN/gym-icy-gridworld/README.md

 # gym-icy-gridworld

 An openAI gym environment for representation learning within a reinforcement learning (RL) setting.
-This environment is build in accrodance with the [openAI gym](https://github.com/openai/gym/tree/master/gym/envs#how-to-create-new-environments-for-gym) policy for standardized RL environments.
+This environment is build in accordance with the [openAI gym](https://github.com/openai/gym/tree/master/gym/envs#how-to-create-new-environments-for-gym) policy for standardized RL environments.

 ## GymIcyGridworldEnv